 I love to paint and it´s one of my favourite things to do during this lockdown.I think I can paint the whole day and every single day.
 I just love to create something creative, whether it is with watercolors or Acrylics.
 Nowadays, I spent more time with my daughter painting, drawing and creating something.
 I created a journal of my daughter´s drawings so she can have an album of what she created.We even paint stones and joined the creative art here in our neighborhood.Here are some of her doodles and

 Another interesting Art exhibition which we are joining is theIsolation, Children Paint yourselves! launched by the International Youth Library Foundation in Munich,Germany .This is an online exhibition of submitted images of children which depics their mood and how they are feeling against this terrible, dire times of Pandemic.
 I have talked to my daughter many times about Corona virus, especially when we are on the push of frequent hand washing and social distancing.
 It is very interesting to find and learn from little children about their feelings about isolation and being in restriction .Sometimes they cannot express themselves verbally, but with visuals, we can learn so much more.

 The moment that I showed to her that her drawing was in the Gallery, she was thrilled and so happy.
 She is only 5 years old!

-I find this online exhibition is super cool.It´s amazing to see different entries already from different countries submitted and available in their online portal for public viewing wherever you are.
+I really find this online exhibition super cool and my daughter is proud of what she have done.It´s amazing to see different entries already from different countries submitted and available in their online portal for public viewing wherever you are.
+I heard that they have received over 800 drawings from 42 different countries!
 Some portraits with paintings listed are from Mexico,South Korea,Venezuela,Sweden,Great Britain, Japan, France, Iran, Slovenia,Germany, and even the hard hit countries like USA, Italy and Spain!
 I think seeing another children´s artwork is also a great tool for encouraging the potential of your child to be creative since they can see it as a relatable issue and not just something to kill boredom.
 Difficult images of people who are sick and death toll are not easily digested in small children´s mind so we, as parents needs to guide them and be careful of the information we feed them.
 In this way, let them express themselves through their imagination through their hands, the explosion of colored pencils, paints, crayons and doodles.
-Let them be absorbed with ART.

 The founder of the International Youth Library, Jella Lepman, had already asked for such self-portraits since 1952 and showed them in an exhibition.
 By that time, it´s still very difficult to create a digital or online exhibition.
 Nowadays, it´s all handy and accessible for all, even most museums opened their exhibitions online for others to view while staying at home.If you are interested and want to create something different and has a global impact, start painting, start contributing, and start it now!